The Un-Method-Method Birth Class

 For a private series, classes run 4 weeks long at 3 hours a class.
 For a group series, classes run 5-7 weeks (depending on class size) and are 2-3 hours a class.
 One day childbirth education classes are from 9-5 on a scheduled Saturday.
 Workshops are 4 hours and also are held on a Saturday.
 Classes have many breaks for the bathroom, snacks and time to get to know other participants.

 I am interested in a One-Day Class or The Pain Coping Toolbox Class.

 Wonderful!
 I am so happy to be offering one day classes again.
 Dates and details will be posted so stay tuned!!

 I am interested in private classes.
 Is that possible?

 Yes!
 Private classes allow couples to tailor the series to meet their unique and individual needs.

 I am having a (birth center/home/hospital/cesarean/VBAC/OBGYN-assisted/Midwife-assisted) birth.
 Would your class address my needs?

 Yes!
 I don’t teach to a specific type of birth.
 Because every birth is unique and often differs from our own best-laid plans, I believe in teaching the full range of options available to couples and support them in their specific birth choices, rather than teach one way to give birth.
 There is no best way, there is no one way.

-I am interested in a Pain Coping workshop or Refresher class but don’t see them on the calendar.
+I am interested in a VBAC class or Refresher class but don’t see them on the calendar.
 Are they being offered?

 Yes!
 As a group, they are scheduled based on need.
 You can always sign up for these classes as a private one-time class.
 The best way to see if it will fit your needs it to contact me.